25-28 June 2026 | Bologna, Italy

 • Learn how to prepare key academic materials, including a professional CV, abstracts, posters, and presentations.

-• Understand the structure and strategy behind writing a scientific paper and a grant proposal.
+• Understand the structure and strategy behind writing a scientific paper.

 • Develop effective communication skills for presenting research at congresses and journal clubs.